Community Case Competency Project Roadmap

 - Create a handout, pamphlet, or a webinar to help students and grads apply MTY in the context of their profession or situation.
 Your personal experiences can help the PYTI family in areas where we may not have as much to offer.

-***Please keep in mind that your project should be FREE.
-These are not to make money, but are taught, viewed and/or handed out at no cost to the user.
-This means that, if you create something for the PYTI® curriculum, it will be given as part of the toolkit to the appropriate audience.
+***Please keep in mind that your project should be FREE to the community.
+These are not to make money, but are taught, viewed and/or handed out at no cost to the user as a karma yoga project.
+This also means that, if you create something for the PYTI® curriculum, it will become part of the free student toolkit.

 CCC projects can be done alone or with collaboration.
-If you are looking for someone to work with or want to be a contact in the future, take a look at our Public CCC Listing.
+If you are looking for someone to work with or want to be a contact in the future, we will SOON have a public CCC project listing!
+In the meantime, reach out to our staff if you are looking for ideas or want to know what else is being worked on.

 You will need to fill this out when you have figured out what you want to do.
 For now, use it as a tool to make that decision.